Gurwinder Singh

-Gurwinder Singh (born 16 April 1986) is an Indian footballer who plays as a defender.
+Gurwinder Singh (born 16 April 1986) is a former Indian professional footballer who played as a defender.

 Career

 Gurwinder started his senior career with JCT in 2005 after passing out from their youth academy, where he spent a year.
 Gurwinder left JCT to join East Bengal in 2010.
 Gurwinder was loaned out to Kerala Blasters FC for the 2014 Indian Super League and was a regular for the Kerala-based team, making 11 appearances including the final match of the competition.
 Gurwinder is currently represented by UK based Football Agency - Inventive Sports.

 He was signed by Northeast United FC for 2018-19 season.
 He was fondly called as 'Gurwinder Paaji' by his teammates.

 International

-After a great season with East Bengal, Singh was called up to the India national football team preparatory camp in June 2011 but didn't make any appearances.
+After a great season with [East Bengal F.C.|East Bengal], Singh was called up to the India national football team preparatory camp in June 2011 but didn't make any appearances.
 He made his India debut in 2013, and has gone on to make 10 appearances for the national team.
 However, he has fallen out of favor since 2015 and hasn't made an appearance since.